asinn826/OSCON-openshift/README.md

 ## Part 2: Starting with GitHub
 //TODO: add some intro verbiage about forking

-- Fork the project from <LINK TBD> to your GitHub account
+- Fork the project from https://github.com/asinn826/nodejs-ex //TODO: CHANGE THIS LINK to your GitHub account
 - Clone the forked project onto your local machine

 ## Part 3: Starting with Visual Studio Code